-Bend Completed Form To: Utile league, International 539 US Roule 15 Hwy, PO Box 3425 Vullansport PA 17701-0425 Applicant Claim Contact Numbers: Phore: \$10-327-1674 Fax: \$10-336-9280
+Bend Completed Form To: Uille League, Interretorial SIB US Route 15 Hwy, PO Box 3425 Williamsport PA 17701-0425 Applient Claim Contact Numbers: Phore: S10-327-1674 Fax: S10-326-9230

-- This form must be completed by parent (if datman its under 19 years of age) and a league official and forwarded to U tile League.
-Headquaries will fin 20 days after the accident.
-Apholocopy of this form should be made and kep by the datman/iparent, initial medical/ denial feather limus libe rendered within 30 days of the Ulife League accident. - Itemated tills including description of service, date of service, procedure and diagnosis codes for medical services/supplies and/or other documentation related to claim for beneals are ib be provided within 90 days after the accident date, in no event shall such proof be furnished later than 12 months from the date the medical expense was incurred . - 3.
-When other insurance is present, parents or datmant must forward copies of the Explanation of Benetits or Moloc/Letter of Dental for each charge directly to title.
-League Headquarters, even if the charges do not exceed the deductible of the primary insurance program. - Policy prouties transits for eightic medical expenses incurred within 52 weeks of the accident, subject to Brosss Courrage and Boduston proubtions of the plan. - 5.
-Livrisord between medical benefits may be available for necessary frealment incurred after 52 weeks.
-Reter to insurance brochure provided to the league president, or contact title league Headquarters within the year of injury. - 6.
-Accident Claim Form must be fully completed Including Social Security Number (SSN) for processing.
+- This form must be completed by parents (if datmantils under 19 years orage) and a league official and forwarded to U file League Headquarters within 20 days after the accident.
+Apholocopy of this form should be made and kep by the datmant/parent, initial medical/ dental frestmentmus (be rendered within 30 days of the U file League accident.) - Itembed bills including description of service, date of service, procedure and diagnosis codes for medical services/supplies and/or other documentation related localing for benefits are in the provided within 90 days after the accident date.
+In no event shall such provide furnished tater than 12 months from the date the medical expense was incurred. - When other insurance is present, parents or dialment must forward copies of the Explanation of Benefit or Notice/Leiter of Denial for each charge directly to Utile League Headquarters, even if the charges dionotexceed the deductible of the primary insurance program. - Policy provides benefits for eighte medical expenses incurred within 52 weeks on the accident, subject to Bross Courtage and Brobuston provisions on the plan. - Limited determed medicalition tall benefits may be available for necessary treatment incurred after 52 weeks.
+Refer to insurance brochuse provided to the league president, or contact title league Headquerters within the year of intury. - Accident Claim Form must be fully completed Including Social Security Number (SSN) for processing.